mongodb-developer/VoyageAI-PythonClient/README.md

 # VoyageAI-PythonClient

 Python client for embedding and querying documents using VoyageAI and MongoDB Atlas Vector Search.
+Demos assume paid 🔑 you can grab one here -> https://www.voyageai.com/

 🧠 Basics: Setup & Usage
 🔹 Install